 With further study and practical experience, you could progress to become an engineer at the higher levels of Incorporated Engineer (IEng) and Chartered Engineer (CEng).

-For the IEng you need to have a recognised Bachelor’s degree or a recognised HNC or HND plus further study to Bachelor’s degree level.
+For the IEng you need to have a recognised Bachelor’s degree (SCQF Level 9) or a recognised HNC (SCQF Level 7) or HND (SCQF Level 8) plus further study to Bachelor’s degree level.

 If you do not have any of the above qualifications, you may still be able to achieve IEng or CEng by other approved routes.